nimius-design/html5-audio-player/README.md

 How to embed
 ------------
 Download and paste the extension in your ext folder, be sure that the name is "nim_html5audioplayer".
 Install the TYPO3 extension.
+Be sure, that the storage Folder is set accordingly and be sure to include the statics in your template.

 Features
 --------